RAINS-UOA/ESWC_2021_Evaluation/exampleKnowledgeGraph/readme.md

 ![](../figures/VD1.png)
 2.
 ![](../figures/VD2.png)
-#### E. Clicking on an accountable action which depends on the current one its information elements:
+#### E. Clicking on an accountable action which depends on the current one displayes its information elements:
 ![](../figures/VE.png)